yo-ru/gulag-web/README.md

 ### Features

-- Nearly full completion of registration, login!
+- Nearly full completion of registration, login, and leaderboards!
 More soon~!
 - Undergoing active development!
 - Clean and concise code, easy to make small modifications and add to the codebase.